isbeorn/nina.docs/docs/tabs/imaging.md

 7. Takes the exposure

 **O. Image History** ![imagehistory](../images/tabs/imaging_historyicon.PNG)
-The Image History panel shows a list of thumbinalis of the current sequence captured images with basic statistics: Meean value in ADU, average HFR, Filter used, duration and capture time.
+The Image History panel shows a list of thumbnalis of the current sequence captured images with basic statistics: Mean value in ADU, average HFR, Filter used, duration and capture time.
-> By double-clicking on any of the thumbinails the relative image will be opened in the Image panel (A)
+> By double-clicking on any of the thumbnails the relative image will be opened in the Image panel (A)

 ![history](../images/tabs/imaging_history.png)